 Kidney stones are small clumps of material that form in the kidney.

 They’re made of calcium or other substances found in urine.
 Not all kidney stones need treatment.
 But larger stones can get stuck in the urinary tract.
 The stones may block urine flow and cause pain or bleeding.

-Through our Pediatric Kidney Stone Clinic, we offer nonsurgical and advanced surgical treatments.
+Through our UW Health Kids Kidney Stone Clinic, we offer nonsurgical and advanced surgical treatments.
 Minimally invasive surgeries reduce recovery time and scarring.
 We also work to find the cause of your child’s kidney stones.
 Often an underlying medical condition is to blame.
 In all cases, we educate children and their families about preventing future problems.

 Meet our team